About the Illinois Clean Jobs Bill

 SB 1485 – Chief sponsors: Sens.
 Don Harmon, David Koehler, and Jacqueline Collins.

-Energy policy will take center stage in Illinois in 2015, presenting an opportunity for lawmakers to not just make do with the old ways of generating electricity but build an innovative, diverse, and clean electricity system that costs less, delivers reliable power and creates thousands of good paying jobs.
+Energy policy took center stage in Illinois in 2015, presenting an opportunity for lawmakers to not just make do with the old ways of generating electricity but build an innovative, diverse, and clean electricity system that costs less, delivers reliable power and creates thousands of good paying jobs.
 Lawmakers can put Illinoisans to work in every part of the state, capturing our vast potential for clean energy, by passing the Illinois Clean Jobs Bill.

 By fully embracing energy efficiency and renewable energy, we can meet and exceed proposed EPA carbon pollution rules, lower electricity costs, and leave Illinois a better place for our children and grandchildren.
 At the same time, we can generate an estimated 32,000 new jobs per year in Illinois.
 That’s on top of the 100,000 clean energy jobs in Illinois today.